MicrosoftDocs/customer-voice/cv-docs/preview-test-survey.md

 # Preview and test a survey

-After you've created and edited a survey, preview and test it before distributing it to respondents:
+Before you send a survey to respondents, you must preview it.
+Previewing ensures that the survey is working as you have designed it.
+If you find anything not working as designed, you can go back to the survey editor and make changes as required.
+While previewing the survey, you can also answer the questions and navigate through the survey as your respondents would do.
+If you have created branching rules, this would be a good time to preview and test the branching rules to ensure everything is working as expected.

+**To preview and test a survey**

 1. Open the survey you want to preview.

-2. Select **Preview** from the toolbar at the top of the page to see how your survey will look on a desktop.
+2. Select **Preview** on the toolbar at the top of the page to see how your survey will look on a desktop.

 3. To test your survey, enter responses for the questions in preview mode, and then select **Submit**.